Saro's Thoughts I am Open to work!

 Why this post?

 This is just a rubber ducking post.
-Over the course, I learnt to find how to find all the packages that are dependant on a given one:
+Over the course, I learnt to find how to find all the packages that are dependent on a given one:

 pactree -r <package>